River Avon, Bristol: History

 Throughout Bristol's history the Avon Gorge has been an important transport route, carrying the River Avon, major roads and two railways.
 The Bristol Channel has a very high tidal range of 15 m, second only to Bay of Fundy in Eastern Canada; and the gorge is relatively narrow and meandering, making it notoriously difficult to navigate.
 Several vessels have grounded in the gorge including the SS Demerara soon after her launch in 1851, the schooner Gipsy in 1878, the steam tug Black Eagle in 1861 and the Llandaff City.

 In 1877, Halfpenny Bridge, a pedestrian toll bridge crossing the river from Bath Spa railway station to Widcombe, collapsed with the loss of about 10 lives amongst a large crowd going to the Bath and West Agricultural show.

 The Avon has flooded several times in its recorded history.
 These floods include the one in 1799/1800 damaging Pulteney Bridge.
 Various points along the river including the valley around Freshford are at risk of fluvial flooding, as a result of sediment entering the river and narrowing the channel.
 To help cope with this some areas on the banks of the river are designated as a functional floodplain to cope with increased flow volumes.

-The potential changes to weather patterns as a result of climate change suggest that further measures are likely to be needed to protect the population from flooding risk.
+Potential changes to weather patterns from climate change suggest that further measures are likely to be needed to protect the population from flooding risk.
 A tidal surge, combined with high water levels from the flooding of the surrounding area caused flooding in the city of Bristol.